Tafara-N/Library/file_conversion.md

 sudo snap install okular
 ```

-- Select the file you want to open and open it with Okular
+- Select the `file.epub` you want and open it with `Okular`
-- Once opened, follow the below options
+- Once opened, follow the below steps:

 ![Converting from `.epub` to `.pdf`](images/okular_conversion.png)